 2. Oh no!
 I’ve left my Fitbit at home again!!

 We’ve all been there.
 You’ve left your trusty little device at home in your rush to get to work.
 And not to mention, for some of the new users, actually remembering to wear your Fitbit can be a challenge.

 One solution is to call in sick or turn up late.
-After all, what’s the point of walking if your steps are not being tracked.
-The other is to use MobileTrack and Multi-Tracker Support.
+After all, what’s the point of walking if your steps are not being tracked?
+If you’ve already used that one before there’s another solution – switch on MobileTrack and Multi-Tracker Support.